Student Registration and Next Steps

 APPLY For Financial Aid

 - Consider contacting local businesses, civic clubs, schools, employers or family members to help raise funds to cover the cost of tuition.
-Check out Asking for a Sponsorship and the Student Sponsor Form for tips.

 Student Registration and Next Steps

-Register online for a residential program
+Register online for a virtual or in-person program

 - Returning users will need the account email and password